5th Aviation Regiment (Australia): Humanitarian assistance

 Following the 2005 Kashmir earthquake, a detachment of Black Hawks were sent to Pakistan to assist the ADF medical team deployed there and provide humanitarian assistance to remote villages.

 Three Black Hawks helped distribute aid to victims of flooding in Oro Province, Papua New Guinea in late 2007 as part of Operation Papua New Guinea Assist.

-In 2016, NH90s from A Squadron deployed on HMAS Canberra to Fiji to provide disaster relief following Tropical Cyclone Winston.
-That year, the regiment reached a total of ten CH-47 F models to replace the old D models, the first seven having arrived the previous year to replace 6 D models.
+In 2016, MRH-90s from A Squadron deployed on HMAS Canberra to Fiji to provide disaster relief following Tropical Cyclone Winston.
+That year, the regiment reached a total of ten CH-47F models to replace the old D models, the first seven having arrived the previous year to replace six D models.

 In 2018, A Squadron deployed on HMAS Adelaide to Papua New Guinea for the APEC Papua New Guinea 2018 international conference to help with security for international delegates.

 In January 2019, 5th Aviation Regiment was activated to assist with the 2019 Townsville flood and also flooding in the wider North Queensland region.
 Then in March, B Squadron deployed in support of the 2019 Solomon Islands general election, providing security assistance to local police and election officials.

 In late 2019 and the beginning of 2020, 5th Aviation Regiment deployed throughout Eastern Australia to assist the civil authority in response to the 2019–20 Australian bushfire season.
-Both MRH90 and Chinook operated in support of civil organisations such as the New South Wales Rural Fire Service.
+Both MRH-90 and Chinook operated in support of civil organisations such as the New South Wales Rural Fire Service.
 One of the regiment's helicopters started what developed into a major bushfire near Canberra when its landing light ignited dry grass.
 The helicopter was damaged, and its crew did not report the location of the fire during their 45 minute flight to Canberra Airport.

-In early 2021, A Squadron MRH90 returned to Fiji in the wake of Cyclone Yasa and 'flew more than 166 hours, delivering 71,475kg of aid through 62 vertical replenishments, as well as troops, to communities across Vanua Levu and outlying islands'.
+In early 2021, A Squadron MRH-90s returned to Fiji in the wake of Cyclone Yasa and 'flew more than 166 hours, delivering 71,475kg of aid through 62 vertical replenishments, as well as troops, to communities across Vanua Levu and outlying islands'.